Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language

 \section{Experiments}

-In this section, we aim to demonstrate the convergence, stability, and efficiency of using GaLore as an optimizer in the federated fine-tuning of LLMs.
-We do this by comparing the performance of model trained using FedFTG with the model trained using current SOTA LoRA methods like FlexLoRA and FFA-LoRA.
-We evaluate its performance across both text and image modalities to highlight its effectiveness on LLMs and ViTs.
-For text modality, experiments are conducted with 3 and 4 clients, while for vision, experiments are conducted with 3, 4, and 5 clients.
-Each client hosts a non-IID dataset distinct from those of other clients.
-We performed all of our experiments on a cluster of Nvidia A6000.
-Details regarding the cluster setup are discussed in the supplementary material.
+In this section, we demonstrate the stability and efficiency of models trained with GaLore as the optimizer and direct weight aggregation.
+We evaluate its performance across both text and image modalities to showcase its effectiveness on LLMs and ViTs.
+For the text modality, experiments involve 3 and 4 clients, while vision experiments include 3, 4, and 5 clients, with each client hosting a non-IID dataset distinct from others.
+All experiments were conducted on a cluster of Nvidia A6000 GPUs, with setup details provided in the supplementary material.